 Eric Tomlinson, DSc, PhD, became President of Wake Forest Innovation Quarter and Chief Innovation Officer for Wake Forest Baptist Medical Center in July 2012.
 His focus is to accelerate the creation and commercialization of innovative products, discoveries, and services arising from the clinical and academic base at the Medical Center and Wake Forest University, and on developing a new hub for science and business innovation in biomedical and materials technology and information science centered on the Innovation Quarter.
 Dr. Tomlinson is a scientific and business leader who has worked both in early-stage and clinical-stage biotechnology companies and within a global pharmaceutical company.
 He has built companies and teams from their inception to their development of biological and small drug/device combination products and gene therapy products.
 He has transacted mergers of publicly traded companies and raised private and public equity corporate financings, in addition to broad-based product licensing and commercialization agreements with major pharmaceutical companies.
 He is also a professor of physiology and pharmacology at Wake Forest School of Medicine.

-CEO, Wake Forest Baptist Medical Center
+Chief Executive Officer, Wake Forest Baptist Medical Center

 Real Estate Development, Wake Forest Baptist Medical Center